Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced.rst

 *********************************
 Prepare a config file for the CLI
 *********************************
-The ``--help`` option of the CLIs can be used learn which configuration options are available and how to use them.
+The ``--help`` option of the CLIs can be used to learn which configuration options are available and how to use them.
-However, writing a config from scratch can be time consuming and error prone.
+However, writing a config from scratch can be time-consuming and error-prone.
 To alleviate this, the CLIs have the ``--print_config`` argument, which prints to stdout the configuration without running the command.

 For a CLI implemented as ``LightningCLI(DemoModel, BoringDataModule)``, executing: